rehierl/node-tree-outliner/3-basic-design/3-7-0-design-8.md

 sequence) into a 2-dim graph, which can be referred to as the tree's 2-dim height map.

+Note that the 2-dim height map could be displayed e.g. instead of a textual, low resolution overview that some editors allow to use in addition to, or instead of a scrollbar.

+Note that, except for the root node, each node has a well defined (unique) outline depth.
+Because of that, this relation (i.e. `R := index x depth`) is left-total.
+That is, if the root node is defined to have a depth value of 0.

-Similar to that, and if the nodes of a node tree are drawn onto a flat 2-dim surface, the outline depth can be used to shift the nodes into the 3rd dimension.
-What results can be seen to represent the 3-dim height map of the corresponding node tree.
+Similar to that, and if the nodes of a node tree are drawn onto a flat 2-dim surface (the node level on the x-axis, the node's level index on the y-axis), the outline depth can be used to shift the nodes into the 3rd dimension (the outline depth on the z-axis).
+This can be understood to represent the 3-dim height map of the corresponding node tree.

-Another way to display the outline depth, and thus allow to visualize the associations, could be to indent the textual definition of the node tree by the display of a border:
+Another way to display the outline depth, and thus allow to visually indicate the associations, could be to indent the textual definition of the node tree by the display of a border:

 ```